 Columbia College Chicago

 If you have any questions, please contact us at email@example.com or +1 312-369-7130.

-A: In order for Columbia to issue your I-20, you must be admitted to the College and submit all of the required documents listed here.
+In order for Columbia to issue your I-20, you must be admitted to the college and submit all of the required documents listed here.
 Once Admissions has processed your documents, you should receive your I-20 in two to three weeks.

-A: Yes.
+Yes.
 We welcome parents at ISWP and will have additional activities planned just for them.
 We do not, however, provide overnight accommodations for parents.
-If your parents are planning to attend, we have created a helpful “Where to Stay” website with suggestions for local hotels.
+If your parents are planning to attend, view our local hotel suggestions.

-A: We recommend all students to stay on campus for ISWP, but if you already have made arrangements for off campus housing or are already living in the Chicago area, please contact email@example.com for additional information.
+We recommend all students to stay on campus for ISWP, but if you already have made arrangements for off-campus housing or are already living in the Chicago area, please contact firstname.lastname@example.org for additional information.